Relational Memory: Native In-Memory Accesses on Rows and Columns: H/W Design and Implementation

 \subsection{Data-path and Work-flow}

 In this section, we go over the workflow of the \relacc following a given CPU-originated read transaction.
 We will consider two scenarios.
-First, (1) we consider the case where the requested data has already been fetched and extracted from main memory.
-Therefore, it can be immediately sent back to the requesting CPU (\relcache hit).
+First, (1) we consider the case where the requested data has already been fetched from main memory and re-organized.
+Thus, it can be immediately sent to the requesting CPU (\relcache hit).
 Next, (2) we cover the case in which the target data needs to be fetched from main memory (\relcache miss).
 We consider the two cases separately and refer to Figure~\ref{fig:design} as we discuss each step of the flow.

-By employing the \relacc and sitting between the two, the CPU-to-memory interface is redefined.
-The CPU receives replies from the \relacc who handles all the required communication with main memory.
-Because the accelerator is designed to be generic and to operate with various data layouts, it needs to be configured with the database geometry \circled{0}.
-Furthermore, modern high-performance processors issue multiple memory requests in an out-of-order manner.
-To associated request-response pairs, the micro-architecture assigns a unique ID to outstanding requests.
-Hence a typical CPU-originated read request can be represented as a tuple of the form \{\addr, \id\}, where \addr is the read data address.
-A response for the generic read request is described by a tuple of the form \{\id, \data\}, where \data refers to the data content.
+The accelerator is designed to be generic and to operate with various data layouts.
+Therefore, the software must initially configure the \relacc with the geometry of the target relation as described in Section~\ref{sec:design} and depicted in Figure~\ref{fig:design} \circled{0}.